 Origin of the Name Brewer

-The origin of the name Brewer
+The ancient history of the name Brewer

 was found in the allfamilycrests.com archives.
 Meaning 'the brewer', Brewer is an occupational name for someone who was a brewer of beer.
 Variants include Bruer and Brewster.
 This name is of Anglo-Saxon descent spreading to the Celtic countries of Ireland, Scotland and Wales in early times and is found in many mediaeval manuscripts throughout the above islands.
 Examples of such are a William le Brewere, London, who was recorded in the 'Hundred Rolls', England, in the year 1273 and a John le Brewer, who was recorded in the ancient book 'Kirby's Quest'.
 An Anthony Bruer was registered in the University of Oxford in the year 1588, and a Charles Brewer and Pennie Mattichamp were married in Saint Georges Chapel Mayfair, in the year 1750.